ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 63. REMOVED [Mod.io] 60 Wild Magic Effects.
 64. Refactored Witch Bolt and Grasping Shadow Bolt to be d10 damage spells, which are re-activated with a bonus action on subsequent turns rather than an action.
 65. Applied UNSO-style changes to Fang and Skulls, Alchemist Potion Seller, Extra Encounters and Minibosses, Spelljammer, and More Basic Enemies in Fights.
-66. Moved "Extra Encounters and Minibosses" to "Core" Listo.
+66. ~~Moved "Extra Encounters and Minibosses" to "Core" Listo.~~ back to optional
 67. ADDED Spells of Exandria.
 68. ADDED Oath of the Phoenix.
 69. ADDED Oath of the Storm.